ethsana/sana-docs/docs/access-the-sana/upload-and-download.md

 ```

 ```
-Ethereum Swarm Bee
+Ethereum Swarm Ant
 ```

-Once running, a file can be uploaded by making an HTTP POST request to the `files` endpoint of the Bee API.
+Once running, a file can be uploaded by making an HTTP POST request to the `files` endpoint of the Ant API.

 Here, you must specify your *Batch ID* in the `Swarm-Postage-Batch-Id` header as follows.